 For support on host computers that are running Linux you will need to ensure that you have installed applications and drivers that support UVC (e.g. V4L drivers), please consult the documentation for your Linux distribution.
-Listed below are some links that may be helpful:
+Listed below are some helpful links: